Q. Where do I start?

 Q. Are there any music theater opportunities at CWRU?

-A. The Music Department currently offers no formal program in music theater., although we do have faculty with expertise as performers, teachers, and scholars.
-Students with interest in musical theater generally participate in the Footlighters, a student-run campus organization that mounts a Broadway show each semester.
+A. The Department of Music currently offers no formal program in music theater, although we do have faculty with expertise as performers, teachers, and scholars.
+Students generally participate in Footlighters, a student-run campus organization that mounts a musical production each semester.
+Student with a strong interest in musical theater should explore opportunities provided by the Department of Theater.

 Q. What is the “Kulas” name on so many things?